codeavenger07/webhook-server/README.md

 open server.rb in a text editor

-edit `gh = Github.new basic_auth: 'username:password'` with your GitHub username and password
+edit `gh = Github.new basic_auth: 'username:password'` to use your GitHub username and password

 ### starting the rails app